-In the school holidays we also employ a number of young people in all aspects of the café.
+In the school holidays we employ a number of young people in all aspects of the café.
 We try to teach them the skills they will require when they enter employment in the future – including answering their own correspondence, dressing appropriately for a work environment and being reliable.

-The staff range from 15 to nearly 90.
+The staff range from 15 to 90.
 We work together as a team and enjoy each other’s company at our biannual staff suppers.

 Loaves and Fishes Staff Click-Here